jackgray/govtrackr-og/README.md

 # GovTrackr - your political world in one place

-#### Choose what to track: districts, public officials, bills, topics, elections, and more, and receive recommendations based on activity.
+#### Choose what to track:
+districts, public officials, bills, topics, elections, and more, and receive recommendations based on activity.
 If facebook was a one way street, and the product wasn't your data.

 ### District-based activity aggregation feed

+Show events happening in your local district and get recommendations of things to track

 ### Follow any person, bill, election event

-### See business dealings between public figures through associated activity on bills, press releases, endorsements, and keyword similarity algorithms
+See business dealings between public figures through associated activity on bills, press releases, endorsements, and keyword similarity algorithms

 ### I need UI help!
 If you have UI/UX experience- wireframing, CSS/JSX, React UI libraries, etc.- and would like to contribute please drop me a line!